Joy Harmon: Career

 Harmon's stage debut came in Pajama Tops at the Klein Memorial Theatre in Bridgeport, Connecticut.
 She toured the United States in stock company productions, including The Marriage-Go-Round, The Solid Gold Cadillac, The Tender Trap, The Importance of Being Ernest, and Susan Slept Here.
 On Broadway, Harmon portrayed Betty Phillips in Make a Million (1958).
 She also appeared in an off-Broadway production of Susan Slept Here (1961).

-Harmon was a contestant during the last season of Groucho Marx's television program You Bet Your Life (titled The Groucho Show during its last season), and later a regular on Marx's program Tell It to Groucho (credited as "Patty Harmon").
+Harmon was a contestant during the last season of Groucho Marx's television program You Bet Your Life (titled The Groucho Show during its last season), and later a regular on Marx's short-lived program Tell It to Groucho (credited as "Patty Harmon").
 She guest-starred on several 1960s TV series, including Gidget, Batman, and The Monkees.
 She appeared in a cameo role as blonde Ardice in the Jack Lemmon comedy Under the Yum Yum Tree in 1963.
 She had a role as Tony Dow's girlfriend in the 1965–66 television soap opera Never Too Young.

 Harmon's stand-out acting roles include the 30-foot-tall (9 m) Merrie in Village of the Giants (1965, in which she captures normal-sized Johnny Crawford and suspends him from her bikini top), and the car-washing Lucille in Cool Hand Luke (1967) with her purportedly 41–22–36 measurements.

 Personal life

 Harmon was married to film editor and producer Jeff Gourson from 1968 to 2001, raising three children.
 For a time, a son worked at Walt Disney Studios.
 She later established a bakery, Aunt Joy's Cakes, in Burbank, California.

+Despite her surname, Harmon is not related to the popular actor Mark Harmon, nor to his family, the Harmon–Nelson family (a well-known California show business family).